On this page

 If you have a DC pension scheme, the trustee (or scheme manager) or pension provider must make members aware of their retirement options at least four months before their expected retirement date.
 This includes telling members about Pension Wise, the government’s free and impartial service that will help them understand their choices.

-You may choose to provide your scheme members with additional support to help them make important decisions about their retirement (even though you’re not legally obliged to).
+You may choose to provide your scheme members with additional support to help them make important decisions about their retirement.

 For example, some organisations arrange group presentations to tell scheme members about their retirement options.
 This could be run by an adviser, the pension provider, trustees, or an in-house human resources (HR) or pensions manager.
 However, any presentation should focus on providing only factual information.